John R. Ladd

 Some Recent Work

 Edge Cases: The Making of Network Navigator and Critical Approaches to DH Tools.
 An article with Zoe LeBlanc on the role of network analysis tools as/in scholarly infrastructure.
-The essay details our on Network Navigator, a browser tool for network analysis, with special emphasis on quantitative metrics and less common visualization types.
+The essay details our work on Network Navigator, a browser tool for network analysis, with special emphasis on quantitative metrics and less common visualization types.

 A screenshot of Network Navigator, showing metrics and visualizations for a Game of Thrones network dataset.